giorginolab/Wille_Baker_DDE_Example3/README.md

 Various implementations of the DDE example provided in [1].

-It has a (lengthy) exact solution, provided in the Mathematica notebook.
+It has a (lengthy) exact (closed-form) solution, provided in the Mathematica notebook.

 Many solvers struggle at tracking the solution through discontinuities and history.

 See also https://sites.google.com/site/tonigiorgino/blog/exactsolutionoftheddeofwilleandbaker

-This is the numeric approximation of the exact solution:
+This is the numeric approximation of the closed-form solution:

     t    1         2         3        4         5
     x    2.
 3.5	     6.16667 10.875	   19.175